- State Bar of California

 - The Saga Continues: D.C.
 Circuit Hears a Challenge to the NLRB’s New Joint Employment Test

-- Does NLRB Chairman Miscimarra’s Dissent Hint at the Future of the “Ambush” Election Rule?
+- Does NLRB Chairman Miscimarra’s Dissent Hint at the Future of the “Ambush” Elections Rule?

-- Private Nonprofit Hospital Construction and Ready-Mixed Concrete to Require Prevailing Wage in ’16
+- Prevailing Wage Required for Certain Private, Non-Profit Hospital Construction and Ready-Mixed Concrete Hauling in ’16

 - Reporting Time and Split Shift Premiums